robmifsud/morph-class/README.md

 ### Classifications
 Classification datasets can be acquired from the Galaxy Zoo [data releases site](https://data.galaxyzoo.org/).
 The relevant dataset is under GalazyZoo2 - Table 1.

+## Documentation
+The write-up for this project is written in LaTeX and can be found in the [LaTeX/](LaTeX) directory.